MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/cscript.md

 -   You can set properties for individual scripts.
 See Related Topics for more information.
 -   Windows Script Host can use .wsf script files.
 Each .wsf file can use multiple scripting engines and perform multiple jobs.
 -   if you double-click a script file with an extension that has no association, the **Open With** dialog box appears. select wscript or cscript, and then select **Always use this program to open this file type**.
 This registers wscript.exe or cscript as the default script host for files of this file type.
 -   You can set properties for individual scripts.
-See [additional References](#BKMK_references) for more information.
 -   Windows Script Host can use .wsf script files.
 Each .wsf file can use multiple scripting engines and perform multiple jobs.

 ####  Additional references